-Thin shells of porcelain or composite material fabricated to cover the fronts of teeth.
-Their purpose is to enhance the shape and color of the teeth by eliminating gaps, contouring shapes of crooked or poorly aligned teeth, and covering up stains.
+Veneers are thin shells of porcelain or composite material designed to cover the fronts of teeth.
+Their design enhances the shape and color of the teeth by eliminating gaps, contouring shapes of crooked or poorly aligned teeth, and/or covering stains.

 Composite VS Porcelain Veneers

 Both treatments involve partial or full coverage of the front surfaces of anterior (front) teeth.
-Composite is a reinforced plastic filling produced in many shades.
+Composite is a reinforced plastic filling that comes in many shades.
 Composite veneers can be done very quickly in a single visit.
-Composite veneers tend to wear, chip, and stain and last between 4-8 years.
+Composite veneers tend to wear, chip, and stain and last 4-8 years.

 In contrast, porcelain veneers are fabricated by a laboratory.
-They can be precisely shade matched and are more life-like due to their translucent qualities.
+They can be precisely shade matched and are more life-like, due to their translucent qualities.
 Porcelain veneers typically last 12-25 years, don’t fracture easily, and require the same maintenance as natural teeth.
 The color, appearance, and translucence can either be matched to adjacent teeth or completely changed, depending on the number of teeth being enhanced and the desired aesthetic.

-Cosmetic Bonding is ideal for the general and emergency repair of a decayed, fractured, chipped, or discolored tooth.
+Cosmetic Bonding is ideal for general and emergency repair of a decayed, fractured, chipped, or discolored teeth.
 It is also used for minor corrections of tooth contour and is the easiest, least expensive cosmetic correction.
 The composite resin used in this procedure is color matched with the surrounding teeth.

 Teeth can darken over time due to medications, foods and beverages, use of tobacco products, trauma to a tooth resulting in the tooth dying, and tooth decay.
 There are a number of methods available to reverse some of the darkening processes.
 Most tooth whitening products contain either hydrogen peroxide or carbamide peroxide, which work to lighten stains on the outer surfaces of teeth (extrinsic stains).